laravel-workflow/laravel-workflow.github.io/docs/features/webhooks.md

 # Webhooks

-Laravel Workflow provides webhooks that allow external systems to start workflows and send signals dynamically.
+Workflow provides webhooks that allow external systems to start workflows and send signals dynamically.
 This feature enables seamless integration with external services, APIs, and automation tools.

 ## Enabling Webhooks
-To enable webhooks in Laravel Workflow, register the webhook routes in your application’s routes file (`routes/web.php` or `routes/api.php`):
+To enable webhooks in Workflow, register the webhook routes in your application’s routes file (`routes/web.php` or `routes/api.php`):

 ```php
 use Workflow\Webhooks;